The Thing About Leadership

 Looking back

-I was fortunate enough to have some incredible leaders around me for my first three years in business – and I hope they know who they are – with whom I forged meaningful relationships and who instilled a diverse range of views and experience that would be a catalyst for my own journey.
+I was fortunate enough to have some incredible leaders around me for my first three years in business – and I hope they know who they are – with whom I forged meaningful relationships and who instilled a diverse range of views and experiences that would be a catalyst for my journey.
 At this stage, I didn’t realise why they were good leaders (if I even considered it at all).
-They were just good friends who knew more about the world than me and supported me during the ups and the downs of starting out in my career.
+They were just good friends who knew more about the world than me and supported me during the ups and downs of starting out in my career.

-Then I decided to go freelance for the next three years and lost it all.
+Then, I decided to go freelance for the next three years and lost it all.

-Don’t get me wrong, freelancing in its own way gave me opportunities and experience that would never have been available to me as a permanent employee in a larger, more structured company.
+Don’t get me wrong, freelancing, in its own way, gave me opportunities and experience that would never have been available to me as a permanent employee in a larger, more structured company.
 But what I gained in ego and compensation, I lost in purpose and meaningful (business) relationships.

 You can only make decisions based on the information you have available to you at the time, and in this case, digital was booming, I was young, driven and my craft was becoming increasingly valued by organisations big and small, so going it alone was the right decision.